Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set top box and service.

 The TV Guide has lost some of its revered features, and the pure wealth of on-demand content might be hard to wade through if you’re looking for a particular show.

 But that’s where voice search comes in.
-Simply hold the Sky remote’s microphone button and say the name of a show, channel, genre or even cast member.
-Then all relevant results will just appear, ready to watch or record.
-It’s incredibly convenient.
+Simply hold the Sky Q remote’s microphone button and say the name of a show, channel, genre or even cast member.
+Then all relevant results across all channels and multiple apps, including Netflix and Disney Plus, will just appear ready to watch, save or record.
+It’s very convenient.

 In recent studies, voice search has been found to return less accurate results with female voices, as well as regional and minority accents.
 This is due to voice recognition software often being created by a majority white and male team of developers, which has led to a lack of diversity in the testing process.